wso2/docs-is/en/docs/references/extend/federation/write-a-custom-oauth2-federated-authenticator.md

 ---

 ## Deploy the custom OAuth2 federated authenticator in WSO2 IS
+To deploy the custom OAuth2 federated authenticator:

-1. Once the implementation is done, navigate to the root of your project and run the following command to compile the service.
+1. Open a terminal, navigate to the root of your project, and compile the service by running the following command:
     ``` xml
     mvn clean install
     ```
-2. Copy the compiled `jar` file inside `/target` and paste it to the `<IS_HOME>/repository/components/dropins`.
+2. Copy the compiled `jar` file inside `/target` folder and paste it to the `<IS_HOME>/repository/components/dropins`.

 ---